 What is the difference between probate and non-probate assets?

 Non-Probate Assets are assets that will transfer automatically at death to a new owner by operation of law because of the way they are titled or by virtue of a beneficiary designation.
 These include life insurance policies, accounts and real estate with joint rights of survivorship, etc. Probate Assets are the assets that are in the decedent's name as of death and do not transfer upon death without the appointment of a Personal Representative.
 The distribution of probate assets will be either pursuant to the Will or the laws of intestacy.

-Give Murray Law Offices a call to discuss your legal needs.
+Give Murray Law Group, LLC a call to discuss your legal needs.
 Don't Worry, Call Murray!